AckerlyXu/heima/articles/app-service-mobile/app-service-mobile-migrating-from-mobile-services.md

 There is considerable flexibility in choosing the right pricing tier for your application.
 Refer to [App Service Pricing] for full details on the pricing of your new App Service.

+> [!TIP]
-> [AZURE.TIP] The App Service Standard tier contains access to many features that you may want to use, including [staging slots],
+> The App Service Standard tier contains access to many features that you may want to use, including [staging slots],
 > automatic backups, and auto-scaling.
 Check out the new capabilities while you are there!

 ### <a name="review-migration-scheduler-jobs"></a>Review the Migrated Scheduler Jobs